mech/Learning-Notes/FrontEnd/CSS/Layout/Float.md

 }
 ```

 Margin collapsing can be interrupted by factors such as paddings and borders on parent elements.
+If you give it a border, it will not collapse!
+This happen because the margin of the parent is no longer in direct contact with the margin of the child.

 ### Inline Element